ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/document-extensions/revisions/client-api/operations/get-revisions.markdown

-﻿# Operations: Get and Count Revisions
+﻿# Revisions: Getting and Counting Revisions

 ---